Sian Chiong

 Sian Chiong Cheruet, known as Sian Chiong (born October 27, 1993) is a Cuban actor and singer.

 Career

 Chiong was a member of a music group named "Los Angeles".
-At the end of 2010, they had the opportunity to record an album of their own production, entitled: Confession, marking their identity.
+At the end of 2010, they had the opportunity to record an album of their own production, titled Confession.
 In this album the songs were authored by the members themselves, who also arranged all the songs and had the help of various musicians.
-Months later, after his debut, his current international label ¨S.P.
-Latin Records¨, which launched the Album on the international market in June 2011.
+Months later, after his debut, his current international label S.P.
+Latin Records launched the album on the international market in June 2011.

-In 2018 he participated in a Mexican telenovela Like playing the role of Alan.
-He later participated in El corazón nunca se equivoca and Súbete a mi moto (2020 TV series).
+In 2018 he participated in the Mexican telenovela Like playing the role of Alan.
+He later participated in El corazón nunca se equivoca and Súbete a mi moto.